 Applicators of fertilizer may not apply more than 0.7 pounds of nitrogen or 0.9 pounds of total nitrogen per 1000 square feet.
 Furthermore, applicators may not apply phosphorus to turf, unless establishing turf for the first time, repairing a turf area, or applying a phosphorus product that contains enhanced efficiency phosphorus or natural organic phosphorus source and the application rate does not exceed 0.25 pounds of phosphorus per 1000 square feet.
 These rate restrictions do not apply in situations where the applicator is following the requirements of a site-specific plan.

 A license is required for each Pennsylvania manufacturing facility producing fertilizer offered for sale, sold or distributed in Pennsylvania, and each guarantor of fertilizer that is offered for sale or distributed in Pennsylvania.
-The annual licensing fee is twenty-five dollars ($25.00).
-In order to apply for a fertilizer license, please complete form API-203 - Fertilizer License Application.
+The annual licensing fee is fifty dollars ($50.00).
+In order to apply for a fertilizer license, please complete the Fertilizer License Application.

 Apply for a license and pay by credit card by Clicking Here.

 Each brand and grade of specialty fertilizer shall be registered by the guarantor before being offered for sale, sold or distributed in Pennsylvania.
 The definition of specialty fertilizer was expanded to include fertilizer material primarily intended to supply secondary and micronutrients.
-The annual registration fee is twenty-five dollars ($25.00) per brand and grade.
+The annual registration fee is one hundred dollars ($100.00) per brand and grade.
 Registrations shall be renewed by June 30 of each year.
-API 205 - Specialty Fertilizer Registration Application.
+Specialty Fertilizer Registration Application.

 Registrants must submit a product label before the initial registration of any specialty fertilizer and for any renewals.
 The Department may require scientific research data from an approved institution substantiating claims made by the registrant on the product labeling.